 Ormeau offers such a diverse atmosphere, catering for all tastes.
 For instance, Lower Ormeau connects to large student district termed the Holylands, giving the bars a lively but raucous atmosphere.
 Further up as the road crosses the Lagan, you can visit the Ormeau Park, which will often host music festivals in the summer.
 The Killers, Lionel Richie and Green Day have all played Ormeau Park in the last few years.
 Past the bridge, you’ll find a range of boutique cafes and independent shops.
 Towards the end of the road, you’ll find some big bar complexes like the Errigle Inn, and some decent restaurants.
 The Upper Ormeau Road is quite close to the Kingspan Stadium – home of Ulster Rugby.

 The Guardian’s food critic, Jay Rayner, described Bia Rebel’s ramen as being “deserving of poetry”, and it’s becoming something of a Belfast institution.
 Be aware, though – it gets busy, and there aren’t many seats.
 Close by is the excellent General Merchants, which serves up wonderful lunches.
 Macau, Bengal Brasserie and Gaze are all good options if you want Asian cuisine at a reasonable price.
 Bars like the Pavillion and the Errigle also serve hearty pub grub.

 The Public Wi-Fi is a bit iffy in the area, but most cafes will have free connections strong enough to let you stream videos, visit a website to play casino games or do whatever it is you do on your smartphone.
 There isn’t much value in getting a Day Pass on the Metro service, but it’s worth getting a single ticket to the Upper Ormeau, and then work your way down back towards the city centre.
-Check out Northern Lights for one of the best craft beer selections in the city.

 What we don’t like